mahdialmusaad/opengl-voxel-game/README.md

 ```bash
 $ cmake -S [source-dir] -B [build-dir]
 ```

-If you encounter any problems, feel free to create a new issue so it can be resolved.

-<sup>If you are using MSVC, you can compile using the /MP flag to do so in parallel.</sup>

 ## Libraries
 This game makes use of a few libraries to work.
 They can be seen in the 'libraries' folder or below.
 Make sure to support them, this would not be possible without them!